The anticyclotomic main conjectures for elliptic curves: Introduction

 \begin{definition} We say that $(E,K,p,\varepsilon)$ is \emph{exceptional} if $E$ has supersingular reduction at $p$, $p$ is inert in $K$ and $\varepsilon=+$. \end{definition}

-For $\varepsilon=\pm,\emptyset$, let $L_p^\varepsilon(f)$ be the anticyclotomic $p$-adic $L$-function introduced in Chapter \ref{p-adic L} in the definite case and in Definition \ref{def:indefinite_p-adic_L} at the end of Section \ref{sec:BSD-indefinite} in the indefinite case.
-Moreover, let $\mathrm{Char}_p^\varepsilon(f)$ be the ``algebraic anticyclotomic $p$-adic $L$-function'' defined to be the characteristic ideal of a certain Selmer module in Definition \ref{def:definite_char}, resp.\ Definition \ref{def:indefinite_char} in the definite, resp.\ indefinite case.
-Note that in the indefinite case, $L_p^\varepsilon(f)$ describes the position of a Heegner class in a compact Selmer group and $\mathrm{Char}_p^\varepsilon(f)$ refers to the torsion part of a rank $1$ Iwasawa module.
+For $\varepsilon=\pm,\emptyset$, let $L_p^\varepsilon(f)$ be the anticyclotomic $p$-adic $L$-function introduced in Chapter \ref{p-adic L} in the definite case and in Section \ref{def:indefinite_p-adic_L} in the indefinite case.
+Moreover, let $\mathrm{Char}_p^\varepsilon(f)$ be the ``algebraic anticyclotomic $p$-adic $L$-function'' defined to be the characteristic ideal of a certain Selmer module in Section \ref{def:definite_char}, resp. \S\ref{def:indefinite_p-adic_L} in the definite, resp. indefinite case.
+Note that in the indefinite case, $L_p^\varepsilon(f)$ describes the position of a Heegner class in a compact Selmer group and $\mathrm{Char}_p^\varepsilon(f)$ refers to the torsion part of an Iwasawa module of rank one.

 The next theorem contains our results on the DAMC and IAMC.
-Although we have strived for a maximal notational uniformity, the reader should keep in mind that the nature of the result in the two cases is rather different!
+Although we have strived for maximal notational uniformity, the reader should keep in mind that the nature of the result in the two cases is rather different!

 \begin{theoremA}[DAMC \& IAMC] $(L_p^\varepsilon(f))\subseteq(\mathrm{Char}_p^\varepsilon(f))$ with equality in the non-exceptional case. \end{theoremA}